 - The cheat code for god mode in Blood is 'mpkfa', where 'mp' stands for Monolith productions and 'kfa' is taken from 'idkfa', the cheat code for all weapons in DOOM.
 It seems like Monolith was paying a tribute to DOOM.

 - In the first level of the third episode, there's a secret room which is based on the infamous "Sloth" murder from the movie Se7en.
 There are those goody-smelly Wunderbaum trees hanging on the ceiling and the word "Sloth" is written in blood just above the bed.

-- In the level "Crystal lake" you can find several locations from the Friday The 13th horror movies.
+- In the level "Crystal Lake" you can find several locations from the Friday The 13th horror movies.
 Indeed, the name of the level itself references Camp Crystal Lake, the setting of many films in the series.

 - There is one gag available only in the Blood shareware that did not make it to the retail version of the game.
 During the first mission (E1M1) on the second floor of the Mausoleum there is an embalming room with a conveyor belt and a furnace.
 Among the items in this room are the "drips" that one would find in a hospital.
 Some a filled with what can only be blood.
 In the shareware version if one activates the blood drip one hears Caleb draw a big slurp, and exclaim "Aaah, tastes like Kool-Aid."
 This line was dropped from the Retail version, most likely due to copyright issues.
 Thus when Caleb takes a drink we only hear the slurping sound effect, and the subsequent "Aaah."

 - Axe-wielding zombies say "Brains" or "More Brains" and there are dormant zombies found in metal drums.
 These are all references to the Return of the Living Dead films.